Fuel management systems: deep dive into fleet fueling solutions

 Fuel management in the Mining industry

-Aside from basic features and functions, every system deployed in the mining industry must meet two requirements: it must be rugged enough to withstand the often harsh climate, and it must ensure that critical equipment never runs out of fuel.
+Aside from basic features and functions, every system deployed in the mining industry must meet two requirements: it must be rugged enough to withstand the often harsh climate and ensure that critical equipment never runs out of fuel.

-Dust, sludge, water, ice, and snow... none of these elements are good for the type of electronics used in fuel management systems.
-This means that the technology you choose must have a proven track record of performing in harsh environments.
+Dust, sludge, water, ice, and snow are not suitable for the type of electronics used in fuel management systems.
+This means your chosen technology must have a proven track record of performing in harsh environments.
 Plus, users in the mining business are not always the gentlest when it comes to the equipment they use.
-For instance, don't be surprised if you see a mine employee using a fuel nozzle to break ice on a vehicle!
+For instance, don't be surprised if you see a mine employee using a fuel nozzle to break the ice on a vehicle!

 Another important consideration is that mining companies frequently operate in remote areas.
-Diesel generators are routinely used to provide provide power for everything from machines to climate control within facilities.
+Diesel generators are routinely used to power everything from machines to climate control within facilities.
 In this context, tight management of fuel assets is vital and cannot be taken lightly.
-In addition to tracking fueling operations, a suitable fuel management system needs to monitor generator fuel levels, produce alarms and notifications in low level conditions, and detect and flag leaks immediately.
+In addition to tracking fueling operations, a suitable fuel management system must monitor generator fuel levels, produce alarms and notifications in low-level conditions, and detect and flag leaks immediately.

 Learn more...